markbrede/startup/README.md

 1. Tailored the structure of play.html in order to incoperate the needed structure of functions in tracker.html
 2. Added icon.ico file in order to incorperate the custome icon

-## Oct 09 2024 - Created histor.html and about.html
+## Oct 10 2024 - Created histor.html and about.html
 1. Added tesla picture to the about section. added <p> for the about section
 2. GitHub links in all website pages.
 3. Added placeholders for websocket, database, and other services.
+4. Pushed HTML files to github.
+5. Deployed startup to autoexpensetracker.click